ZoneMinder/zmeventnotification/docs/guides/es_faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In ES 6.0, I switched from the legacy FCM protocol to the newer FCM v1 protocol,
 as per `Google's guidelines <https://firebase.google.com/docs/cloud-messaging/migrate-v1>`__.
-It seems for several android users, this change caused a situation where messages get delayed late,
+It seems for several android users (see `issue <https://github.com/pliablepixels/zmeventnotification/issues/337>`__), this change caused a situation where messages get delayed late,
 but *only when the phone is in low power or doze mode*.

 On further reading, there seems to be multiple potential reasons: